Back to Knowledgebase

 If you're introducing formula for the first time, start with small amounts alongside breast milk so the baby gets used to the taste gradually.

-When Combination Feeding is a Relief
+When Combination Feeding Is a Relief

 It's worth naming this part: a lot of families discover that shared bottle feeding is the piece that makes feeding sustainable.
 A partner who can take a night feed, a caregiver who can step in on a bad day, a reliable way to feed the baby when supply wobbles — these are real benefits, not compromises.

+Both the NHS and WHO recognise that any amount of breastfeeding is valuable, and that combination feeding is a fully supported, valid choice.
 Feeling guilty about introducing bottles is extremely common, and extremely unnecessary.
 Fed is fed.
 What matters is that the baby is growing, and that the adults in the house are not running on empty.

 When to Ask for Help